zcstarr/modelcontextprotocol/docs/specification/draft/basic/authorization.md

 #### 3.1 Local clients as Public OAuth 2.1 Clients

-We strongly recommend that local clients implement OAuth 2.1 as public client:
+We strongly recommend that local clients implement OAuth 2.1 as a public client:

 1. Utilizing code challenges (PKCE) for authorization requests to prevent interception attacks